Canardoux/flutter_sound/README.md

 ## Playback from a live Dart Stream

 This feature has also been requested from many months from many Flutter Sound users.
-Unfortunately, this feature does not work corectely on iOS : the sound is distorted and is not played at the correct speed :.
-After fighting with this issue during almost one week, I gave up.
-I hope now that someone else will work successfully on this problem.
-But on Android there is no problem.

 You can refer to the [Getting Started with Playback-from-Stream]() notice.